 It’s possible to get one of the cute cars even if you want a crossover.
 Often, these types of vehicles get overlooked because they are larger, but the safety ratings help to make this a top choice, especially for teen drivers.

 The CX-3 is better than a Sportage because of its handling, upgraded interior, and better suspension.
 As far as safety measures, it also comes with automated emergency braking.
 There are also several options including lane departure warning, forward collision warning, blind-spot monitoring, and adaptive cruise control.
+As cute SUVs and crossovers go, the CX-3 is a great choice.

 Best Cute Cars for Teens Buying Guide